Skandalaris Center Internship Program - for students

 The student experience in a startup environment may be very different from a company that is experiencing growth, and students may select one program or the other, depending on the experience the student is seeking.

 For both programs, the student receives a stipend of $5,000.
-The stipend is paid through Washington University payroll and interns receive $2,000 on June 28 and July 31, and the remaining $1,000 on August 30.
+The stipend is paid through Washington University payroll and interns will receive $500 on May 30, $2,000 on June 30, $2,000 on July 31, and $500 on August 29.
 Also for both programs, students may elect to live on the Washington University campus.
 The Skandalaris Center holds a certain number of rooms, and the student is required to submit a reservation request through an online form to be available by February 15.
 Housing charges are billed directly to the student account.

 Differences in the programs include the internship length, student eligibility, and benefits to the student.
 For more information on the IdeaBounce® see section below regarding "matching."